raymond-arthur/nfl-stats/README.md

 <https://opensourcefootball.com/posts/2020-09-28-nflfastr-ep-wp-and-cp-models/>

-**The short version:** based on the context outside of the individual play (year or era: import for rule changes, roof type) and the play itself (game time, yard line, down, yards to go, etc) an individual play will have some modeled number of points that the offense is “expected” to score.
+**The short version:** based on the context outside of the individual play (eg: year or era to consider rule changes, roof type for field conditions, etc) and the play itself (game time, yard line, down, yards to go, etc) an individual play will have some modeled number of points that the offense is “expected” to score.